approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 ## How to Follow the Instructions

-When following the instructions you have the option to do it the easy way by using the helper bash script `./stack` commands or you can go the hard way and use the raw commands for `docker` and `aws` CLIs.
+When following the instructions you have the option to do it using a helper bash script, `./stack`, or you can enter the individual commands for `docker` and `aws` CLIs by hand.
 For example:

-The easy way:
+The helper script, `./stack`:

 ```bash
 ./stack aws-apigw-add-authorizer
 ```

-The hard way:
+The `aws` command:

 ```bash
 aws apigatewayv2 create-authorizer \